DannyCurnock/Snake-game/README.md

 # Snake-game
-snake game coded in python using turtle libary
+snake game coded in python using turtle library